cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 The new `draw print` instruction is represented by the `drawPrint()` function, as `print()` is already taken.

-The text is drawn using monospace font.
+The text is drawn using a monospace font.
 Each character being printed represents one graphical operation.
 The graphics buffer has a capacity of 256 operations, after which it doesn't accept new ones and must be applied using `drawflush`.

 ### Output transformations